 Causes of spinal disc herniation

-Prerequisite for the development of a spinal disc herniation is a fateful degeneration of the spinal disc with fissures of the annulus fibrosus.
-Conversely, traumatic destruction of a previously intact spinal disc is extremely rare.
+Spinal disc herniation is triggered by a fateful degeneration of the spinal disc with fissures of the annulus fibrosus.
+Conversely, the traumatic destruction of a previously intact spinal disc is extremely rare.

-A prolapsing spinal disc can cause compression of the myelon (myeolopathy), the conus medullaris or the cauda equina (conus and cauda syndromes) or irritation of the respective spinal nerve roots (radiculopathy).
+A prolapsing spinal disc causes myelocompression (myeolopathy), conus medullaris and cauda equina (conus and cauda syndromes), or irritation of the respective spinal nerve roots (radiculopathy).

-Spinal discs (discus intervertebrales) are responsible for the movement and cushioning of the spine.
-With advancing age, the number of blood vessels reaching the discs decreases which supports fibrosis of the jelly-like nucleus pulposus, while the surrounding annulus fibrosus loses its taut texture.
-These changes can already be observed histologically in early adulthood.
+Spinal discs (discus intervertebrales) are responsible for spine movement and cushioning.
+With advancing age, the number of blood vessels reaching the discs decreases, which increases the risk of fibrosis of the jelly-like nucleus pulposus while the surrounding annulus fibrosus loses its taut texture.
+These changes are already observed histologically in early adulthood.

-If for example the annulus fibrosus shall tear with high exertion, parts of the nucleus pulposus can prolapse.
-Spinal disc herniation occurs.
-In case of a spinal sequestration, torn bits of nucleus pulposus are in the spinal canal and the posterior longitudinal ligament is perforated.
-This happens predominantly in the lateral aspects of the posterior longitudinal ligament since it is most strongly attached to the annulus fibrosus at the midline.
+For example, tears in the annulus fibrosus under high exertion can lead to prolapse of the nucleus pulposus and spinal disc herniation.
+In case of spinal sequestration, fragments of nucleus pulposus are found in the spinal canal along with perforation of the posterior longitudinal ligament.
+This defect occurs predominantly in the lateral aspects of the posterior longitudinal ligament since it is most strongly attached to the annulus fibrosus at the midline.

 Pathology and Pathophysiology of Spinal Disc Herniation

-The spinal disc tissue can shift medially, mediolaterally or laterally during spinal disc hernitaion.
-Most common are mediolateral herniations which ordinarily damage those nerves in the cervical and lumbar region which are assigned to the vertebra located beneath the disc.
+The spinal disc tissue can shift medially, mediolaterally or laterally during spinal disc herniation.
+Most commonly, mediolateral herniations damage nerves in the cervical and lumbar region, which innervate the vertebra located beneath the disc.

-In case of herniation of the disc between C6 and C7, the affected nerve root is C7 since in the cervical spine the nerve roots extend above the assigned vertebral body (in the cervical spinal region there are seven vertebrae but eight nerve roots).
-In case of a herniation between L5 and S1, the affected root is S1.
+In the case of herniation of the disc between C6 and C7, the C7 nerve root is affected as the nerve roots in the cervical spine extend above the assigned vertebral body.
+The cervical spine includes seven vertebrae but eight nerve roots.
+In case of a herniation between L5 and S1, the S1 is the affected root.

-A lateral herniation in the lumbar spinal region can damage the nerve root belonging to the higher vertebra as well.
-This may sound complicated but can be deducted by knowledge of the lumbar spine anatomy: This is where the nerve roots leave the spinal canal underneath the corresponding vertebra while the nerve roots of the next lower segment have their exit medially.
-This way a lateral herniation at L3/4 can cause L3 syndrome, a mediolateral herniation however causes L4 syndrome.
+Lateral herniation in the lumbar spine damages the nerve root belonging to the higher vertebra as well.
+As shown in the anatomy of the lumbar spine, the nerve roots leave the spinal canal underneath the corresponding vertebra while the nerve roots of the next lower segment exit medially.
+Therefore, a lateral herniation at L3/4 can cause L3 syndrome, whereas a mediolateral herniation triggers L4 syndrome.